pretix/pretix/doc/development/api/general.rst

 These two signals allow you to put code inside the HTML ``<head>`` tag of every page.
 One signal is for the frontend, one for the backend.
-You won't get any arguments and can return plain HTML.
+You will get the request as a keyword argument ``request`` and can return plain HTML.

 * ``pretix.presale.signals.html_head``
 * ``pretix.control.signals.html_head``